ropensci/drake/.github/CONTRIBUTING.md

 # Contributions

 Suggestions, bug reports, and code are welcome.
 Please [fork this repository](https://help.github.com/articles/fork-a-repo/) and submit a [pull request](https://github.com/wlandau-lilly/drake/pulls).
+For pull requests, please consider some ways that you could make life easier for the maintainers.

+- Run `devtools::test()` and `covr::package_coverage()` to ensure that the unit tests are still clean and exhaustive.
+- Run `roxygen2::roxygenize()` to update the `.Rd` help files.
+- Check `lintr::lint_package()` and `goodpractice::gp()` to catch stylistic idiosyncracies and potential mistakes.

 # Best ways to help